Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
 Dec 2020.
-I am serving on the Program Committee for CAD/Graphics 2021.
+I am serving on the Program Committee of CAD/Graphics 2021.
 Welcome to share your excellent work at this amazing event.